rgcl/sld/README.md

 # Simple Layout Definition
 A simple way to define a widgets layout in Ecmascript/JSON.

-Dijit is a widget package for creating beautiful RIA, it can work programmatically:
+Dijit is a widget package for creating a beautiful RIA, it can work programmatically:
 ```javascript
 var tabContainer = new TabContainer({});